Aldarn/Questionnaire-Python-MySQL/readme.md

 Along with the following additional python libraries:
 	* Faker - `pip install fake-factory`
+	* mock - `pip install mock`

 Running the Questionnaire
 =========================

++ Ensure MySQL is installed and running.

++ Create two databases, `questionnaire` and `questionnaire_test`.

++ Run the SQL file in the sql directory against both databases to create the initial table structure.

++ Update the `_connect` method in `src/core/db.py` to use your MySQL credentials.

-Execute the following from a command line interface when the current directory is the same as the one this file is in:
++ Execute the following from a command line interface from the project base directory:

 	./launch.py